evewrright/miniproject3EveWright/README.md

 ## Help

-Any advise for common problems or issues.
+Any advise for common problems or issues. -- Use Microsoft Edge
 ```
 command to run if program contains helper info
 ```